-For fall, spring, and academic-year programs, most forms of financial aid and grants can be applied to your semester abroad.
+For fall, spring, and academic-year programs, most forms of financial aid can be applied to your semester abroad.
 For summer programs, most forms of financial aid do not apply.

 Learning how to budget your money while abroad will take some time and careful observation.
 Peer advisors and other returned students are good resources for information and advice on how to manage your finances abroad.

 - A great way to research and estimate costs for specific programs is to contact the OIP Peer Advisors or ask the OIP for names of students who did that particular program and speak directly with them.